phoenixdev-512/Automated-Data-Integrity_Anomaly-Protocol/README.md

 <div align="center">

-**If this project helps your portfolio, consider giving it a star!**
+**If you find this project helpful, consider giving it a star!**

-Made for the WeWork BI Team
+Built with Python for Data Quality Learning

 </div>